Masters Degree Requirements

 3.4 Oral Presentations

-In order to give graduate students more experience speaking in front of large, formal audiences, every graduate student is required to give a scientific presentation at least once during each 2-year period of residency in the department.
-Oral or poster presentations at scientific meetings (e.g., AGU, GSA, AAPG, etc.) are encouraged as a means of meeting the requirement.
-If such a talk or poster is given, documentation (e.g., the published abstract) must be provided to the department graduate secretary.
+In order to give graduate students more experience speaking in front of large, formal audiences, every graduate student is required to give a scientific presentation at least once every two years during their residency in the department.
+Oral or poster presentations at scientific meetings (e.g., AGU, GSA, AAPG, etc.) are encouraged as a means of meeting this requirement.
+If such a talk or poster is given, documentation (e.g., the published abstract) must be provided to the department Graduate Coordinator.
 Alternatively, student seminars may be presented during a departmental seminar time slot if space is available in the schedule.
 Otherwise, students may petition to present their seminar at an informal time.
 Such a presentation must be scheduled and advertised a minimum of one week in advance and will meet the requirement only if at least three faculty are able to attend.
 Lunchtime slots, when informal seminar series are often already scheduled, may be appropriate.
 Students who are judged by the faculty to have presented an unsatisfactory seminar will be advised how the seminar can be improved and will be required to give another (satisfactory) seminar soon after.